VAChess777/Lesson4-web-servises-API-Devman/README.md

 'TELEGRAM_BOT_TOKEN'='78536960203:nYNc41OAe..........'
 'TELEGRAM_CHAT_ID'='@dvmn_flood'

-To use all of the above environment variables in programs, use the `load_dotenv()` method.
+To use all of the above environment variables in programs, use the `load_dotenv()` module.

 ### How to run the program: